Reds vs. Brewers Player Props Betting Odds

 Yelich Stats

-- Yelich hopes to build on a six-game hitting streak in this matchup.
-In his last 10 outings he is batting .375 with two doubles, a triple, two home runs, eight walks and 11 RBI.
+- Yelich has recorded at least one hit in seven games in a row.
+In his last 10 outings he is hitting .350 with two doubles, a triple, two home runs, eight walks and 11 RBI.

 Yelich Recent Games